bannus/async-ricochet-robots/doc/api-specification.md

 **Type:** Internal function (not exposed as HTTP endpoint)

 ### Function Behavior
-1. Queries all active rounds
+1. Queries all rounds with status 'active'
 2. Checks if current time > endTime
 3. For expired rounds:
    - Updates status to "completed"